kyscott18/ilrta/README.md

 ### Abstract

 Inspired by witness data in permit2, SuperSignature allows for arbitrary to be signed in a batch, and only verified on-chain once.
 This is primarily useful when trying to save gas, by cutting down on calldata size and on-chain computation.
-It generally works by signing and verifying an array of typed datahashed, storing the root of these hashes, and calling back later in the transaction to validate an individual typed datahash.
+It generally works by signing and verifying an array of typed datahashes, storing the root of these hashes, and calling back later in the transaction to validate an individual typed datahash.

 ### Features